-Choosing the best nerf bars can often be as much about styling as anything else, and it could be argued that aside from looking slightly different, all nerf bars are pretty much the same thing … all made from steel, all offering a step, and all bolt on easily without the need to start tearing in to the vehicle.
-In this guide, I’ve chosen four different nerf bars on the market, so hopefully you’ll find something that works for your need.
+Choosing the best nerf bars can often be as much about styling as anything else, and it could be argued that aside from looking slightly different, all nerf bars are pretty much the same thing … all made from steel, all offering a step, and all bolt-on easily without the need to start tearing into the vehicle.
+In this guide, I’ve chosen four different nerf bars on the market, so hopefully, you’ll find something that works for your needs.

 The Best Nerf Bars

-These full length bars use 3” tubing, with a 0.084” wall thickness (for those European readers, that’s just over 2 mm), making them a pretty hefty and solid construction, and despite being welded together, N-FAB say these are true one piece construction (thanks to quality welding).
+These full-length bars use 3” tubing, with a 0.084” wall thickness (for those European readers, that’s just over 2 mm), making them a pretty hefty and solid construction, and despite being welded together, N-FAB says these are true one-piece construction (thanks to quality welding).

 They’re available in a number of different finishes – gloss black, polished stainless steel and textured black – the textured black finish is something similar to what you may see (finish wise) being used as a truck bed liner.
 All hardware and fittings come in the kit.
 Proudly designed and manufactured in Houston, TX.

-These partial length steps are made using 304 stainless steel, which has a wall thickness of 0.050” (or around 1.25 mm), which makes them a bit lighter in duty than the N-FAB offerings, but these are a bit more showy than utility.
+These partial length steps are made using 304 stainless steel, which has a wall thickness of 0.050” (or around 1.25 mm), which makes them a bit lighter in duty than the N-FAB offerings, but these are a bit showier than utility.

-Aside from that minor niggle, these side steps seem well built, with a solid construction, and they’re super easy to fit … no drilling or messing about, simply bolt on.
+Aside from that minor niggle, these side steps seem well built, with a solid construction, and they’re super easy to fit … no drilling or messing about, simple bolt-on.
 Everything’s covered by a lifetime warranty, so there should be no problems in the future.
-I like these side bars, perhaps if you’re looking for something to finish the look of your truck, these are the bars for you.
+I like these sidebars, perhaps if you’re looking for something to finish the look of your truck, these are the bars for you.

 They stick out from the side of the truck a reasonable distance (too many manufacturers make them too close to the bodywork), so they’re actually easy to use no matter how large your feet are, and the non-slip step pads are pretty good at keeping traction, even in the rain and snow.